Seesaw neutrino dark matter by freeze-out: Introduction

 The first thing that comes to mind in the context of dark matter and right-handed neutrinos is the possibility of keV-scale sterile neutrinos, which are ideal warm dark matter candidates, for reviews see \cite{Adhikari:2016bei,Boyarsky:2018tvu}.
-Their production typically works via oscillations with active neutrinos \cite{Dodelson1994}, potentially enhanced by resonances from lepton asymmetries \cite{Shi:1998km}, or with additional input in the form of the decay of new heavier particles \cite{Alanne2018, Kusenko2009} .
+Their production typically works via oscillations with active neutrinos \cite{Dodelson1994}, potentially enhanced by resonances from lepton asymmetries \cite{Shi:1998km}, or with additional input in the form of the decay of new heavier particles \cite{Alanne2018, Kusenko2009}.
 The mixing of the particles with SM neutrinos can be constrained by $X$-ray observations, searching for the loop-induced decay of the right-handed neutrinos into active neutrinos and photons.
 The allowed parameter space \cite{Adhikari:2016bei,Boyarsky:2018tvu} is such that the mixing with SM neutrinos is tiny, and therefore the keV-neutrinos never reach thermal equilibrium, and thus classical freeze-out does not work.
 For heavier sterile neutrinos, the limits from their total decay rate, but also from indirect detection, imply the same situation \cite{Anisimov:2008gg}: Observation implies very small mixing, which means that the sterile neutrinos would never reach thermal equilibrium.
 In this work we shall insist, however, on the production of the DM particle via interactions with the SM particle bath.
-We note that this could be achieved if, by any mechanism, the neutrino Yukawa coupling, which is responsible for the strength of its interactions with the SM plasma and its decay (i.e.\ its instability), was effectively varying during the early Universe from rather large to very small values.
-To investigate this general idea we consider a type I seesaw extension of the SM complemented by the Froggatt-Nielsen (FN) mechanism \cite{Froggatt:1978nt}.
-The FN mechanism introduces an additional $U(1)_\mathrm{FN}$ symmetry under which all or some fermions are charged.
-The symmetry is broken by the vev of a scalar field (the flavon), which is also charged under the $U(1)_\mathrm{FN}$.
-As a consequence, the Yukawa terms are suppressed by powers of the flavon vev, thus offering an explanation for the fermion flavor structure.
-During the flavon phase transition one can think of the Yukawa couplings as effectively varying from one initial value to the value known today.
-If the initial value of the Yukawas was large, then it is possible that the right-handed neutrinos interacted efficiently with the rest of the cosmic plasma, reaching thermal equilibrium and freezing out after the flavon phase transition occurs.
-After the phase transition the Yukawa coupling, and thus the mixing, is small enough in order to render the right-handed neutrino stable. \\
+We note that this could be achieved if, by any mechanism, the neutrino Yukawa coupling, which is responsible for the strength of its interactions with the SM plasma and its decay, was effectively varying during the early Universe from rather large to very small values.
+To investigate this general idea we consider a type I seesaw extension of the SM embedded in a Froggatt-Nielsen (FN) model \cite{Froggatt:1978nt} and complemented by an additional scalar field $\Sigma$ and global symmetry $U(1)_\Sigma$.